keenan218/cop-react-components/README.md

 Deploys the storybook build from the previous step to GitHub Pages.
 The storybook is deployed to special branch called `gh-pages`.\

-The changes will be publicly available on[Cop React Components Storybook](https://ukhomeoffice.github.io/cop-react-components)
+The changes will be publicly available on [Cop React Components Storybook](https://ukhomeoffice.github.io/cop-react-components)

 ## Learn More